KenethGarcia/ClassiPyGRB/README.md

 # Swift Data Pre-processing
-Now, we want to process the data to prepare it for tSNE implementation.
-This process consists of 4 phases, following:
+In order to prepare data for tSNE implementation, we follow four steps:
 * Limit all GRBs out of $T_{100}$
 * Normalize light curves (lc) by total fluence in 15-350keV band
 * Pad with zeros all GRBs, putting then in the same time standard basis